ShahdFayezNegm/Medical-RAG-Assistant/README.md

 .env
 .streamlit/secrets.toml
 API keys
-Ollama credentials
+Private credentials
+Private patient information
 Private medical documents
-Private patient information
 Private model weights
 ```

-For a public medical-document demo, only use documents you are permitted to redistribute.
+For a public medical-document demonstration, only use documents that you are permitted to redistribute.

 Do not upload personally identifiable patient information.